Back to list

 We sent messengers before you, and We gave them wives and offspring.

-Guidance does not need myth to be credible; it needs a humble heart that accepts the simple… and repeats it until it endures.
+Guidance does not need myth to be credible.
+It needs a heart that accepts the simple and repeats it until it endures.

 Erasing and Confirming